gotwarlost/istanbul/README.md

 Changelog
 ---------

+* v0.1.3 : Set the environment variable running_under_istanbul to 1 when that is the case.
+This allows test runners that use istanbul as a library to back off on using it when set.
 * v0.1.2 : HTML reporting cosmetics.
 Reports now show syntax-colored JS using `prettify`.
 Summary tables no longer wrap in awkward places.
 * v0.1.1 : Fixes issue #1.
 HTML reports use sources embedded inside the file coverage objects if found rather than reading from the filesystem
 * v0.1.0 : Initial version